2008 Western India bombings

-On 29 September 2008 three bombs exploded in the states of Gujarat and Maharashtra of India killing 10 people and injuring 80.
+On 29 September 2008 three bombs exploded in the states of Gujarat and Maharashtra of India killing 6 people and injuring over 100.
 Two bombs went off in Malegaon, Maharashtra, which killed nine people while another blast in Modasa, Gujarat resulted in the death of one person.

+As of 24 April 2025, NIA has found 7 culprits, including former BJP MP Pragya Singh Thakur, and demanded punishment under Section 16 (a) of UAPA.
+The punishment for such is either imprisonment for life and fine OR the death penalty.
+In July 2025, NIA acquitted all the suspects stating lack of evidence, however, the acquittal has been challenged by the victims in the High Court.

 Background

 India witnessed a surge in terror attacks since May 2008, when a series of blasts in Jaipur killed 63.
 Since then, other major Indian cities including Bangalore, Ahmedabad and Delhi were targeted.
 On 29 September 2008, police in Ahmedabad, Gujarat foiled another terror attack when 17 bombs were found and defused.
 However, a bomb exploded at a market packed with Muslims breaking their Ramadan fast, killing one and wounding 15.

 Another bomb placed near a Temple in Faridabad was found and defused.
 Furthermore, the bombs were purportedly similar to those that exploded in Delhi two days before this attack.

-The explosions in Malegaon and Modasa took place on the eve of Navratri, a major Hindu festival celebrated across India.
+The explosions in Malegaon and Modasa occurred on the eve of Navratri, a major Hindu festival celebrated across India.

 Blast

-The Malegoan blast occurred near a hotel at Bhikku Chowk in Maharashtra.
+The Malegoan blast occurred near a hotel at Bhikku Chowk, Maharashtra.
 The bombs were allegedly fitted onto a Hero Honda motorcycle and rigged to detonate.

-There had been confusion earlier about what had caused the blast with some suggesting that it was caused by an accidental explosion of a gas cylinder.

-The Modasa blasts, resulting in the death of a 15-year-old boy, as well as several others injured, was a result of a bomb kept on a motorcycle that went off near a mosque at the Muslim-dominated Sukka Bazaar.
-The incident took place around 21:26 when special Ramzan prayers (tarawih) were being offered inside the mosque.
+The Modasa blasts, resulting in the death of a 15-year-old boy as well as injuries to several others, was the result of a motorcycle bomb that detonated near a mosque at the Muslim-dominated Sukka Bazaar.
+The incident took place around 21:26 when special Ramadan prayers (tarawih) were being offered inside the mosque.

 Aftermath

-IBN reported that after the blast a mob of 20,000 gathered near the blast site, following which the state of Maharashtra deployed Reserve Police Force to prevent any mob violence.
+IBN reported that after the blast a mob of 20,000 Muslims gathered near the blast site, following which the state of Maharashtra deployed Reserve Police Force to prevent any mob violence.
 The police brought the situation under control after a brief clash with the mob.

-Amidst rising security concerns, Gujarat plans to deploy police in heavy numbers during the garba festivities.
+Gujarat announced plans to deploy police in heavy numbers during the garba festivities.

 Investigation

 Mumbai Police deployed Anti Terrorism Squad to assist the local investigating authorities in Malegaon.
 Police say that unsophisticated, crude bombs, identical to those that detonated in Delhi 3 days before, were used.
-The investigation was led by Mumbai Anti Terrorism Squad chief Hemant Karkare, who was later martyred in the 2008 Mumbai Attacks.
+The investigation was led by Mumbai Anti Terrorism Squad chief Hemant Karkare, who was later killed in the 2008 Mumbai attacks.

 Police across India, especially in Delhi, received a number of hoax calls and SMSes, hampering the investigation.

-On 5 October police said they had arrested a man in connection to the bombings.
+On 5 October, police said they had arrested a man in connection to the bombings.
 Press Trust of India reported that further investigations were under way, with more arrests expected.